 The mansion loomed over us, black as the night itself, at least a century old.
 But secure enough for the governing Elders to meet in secret whenever there were matters of great importance to discuss.
 Each Elder had their own selection of personal bodyguards and protectors that accompanied them everywhere that they went.
-And they were literally EVERYWHERE!
-Some in the open, and some hidden in the shadows.
-For this heightened level of security, I was pretty sure that tonight was going to be a very important night indeed.
+Some were visible in the open areas, and some were hidden in the shadows.
+For this heightened level of security, my suspicions about tonight being extremely important were confirmed.

 A few of the guards at the door bowed their heads slightly when they recognized me, and I allowed Julian to enter the mansion first, before quietly walking in behind him.
-We were scanned for weapons in the foyer, scanned mentally by some of the experienced readers standing in front of the door.
-Two men, in black suits, that went skillfully through our ‘surface’ thoughts, without going any deeper.
+We were scanned, physically, for weapons in the foyer.
+Then scanned, mentally, by some of the experienced readers standing in front of the door.
+Two men, in black suits, that skillfully ran through our ‘surface’ thoughts, without going any deeper.
 They were looking for signs of aggression, deception, fear…I was worried that Julian’s wild excitement would have them stop him at the door.
-But I think they recognized him as a younger vampire, giving him somewhat of a handicap, and let him in.
+But I think they recognized him as a younger vampire, giving him somewhat of a handicap, and let him in anyway.

 The light was so dim in the main hall that the bulbs barely served their purpose.
 The center of the giant mansion was spacious…to the point where you felt as though it could swallow you up and never release you again.
 High ceilings that disappeared into the darkness above you, and two winding staircases that snaked their way around either side of a giant hanging chandelier.

 Spread out in the main hall, were the other Elders in attendance for this meeting.
-Vampires over 200 years old, mostly, or nearing that age.
+Vampires well over 200 years old, mostly, or nearing that age.
 I am the youngest member of the council at only 156 years in darkness.
 An achievement, sure, but until a vampire has reached their bicentennial, they can’t even begin to fathom the idea of eternity.
 At least that’s what I’ve constantly been told by the powers that elected me to be here.
-Because of my apparent youth…there are many times when they look down on my voice within the Circle…but the oldest of us, the governing mage of the Circle Nocturnus here in this sector knows that my reasoning is sound.
-And that my opinion has merit, and has proven to be a necessary component of their decision making process.
+Because of my apparent youth…there are many times when they look down on my voice within the Circle.
+But the oldest of us, the governing mage of the Circle Nocturnus here in this sector, knows that my reasoning is sound.
+That my opinion has merit.
+It has proven to be a necessary component of their decision making process.
 I’m hoping that will come in handy tonight.

-I looked to my right, and saw Julian fidgeting again as he saw the other Elders in the large room around him.
-Each one with their own private entourage of advisors and assassins alike.
-I had to communicate with Julian mentally before the rapid beating of his antsy heart caused him to explode.
+I looked to my right, and saw Julian fidgeting again as he saw the other Elders moving into the large room around him.
+Each one with their own private entourage of advisers and assassins alike.
+I had to silently communicate with Julian before the rapid beating of his antsy heart caused him to explode.
 “Julian…stillness.
 Remember?”

-“Most of them remember when the United States first became a country, I assure you.
+“Most of them remember when the United States first became a country, believe me.
 But, like everything else, they’ve updated and adapted to the current times.
 While keeping their cultural knowledge and individual traditions in tact.
-We are all reaching into eternity, seeking the ultimate answers, evolving through the illusion of time to find the boundary…and look beyond it.”
+We are all reaching forward into eternity, seeking the ultimate answers, evolving through the illusion of time to find the boundary…and look beyond it.”

-“That is sooo wicked…” He said.
-“Do you think they’ll know that I’m…you know…’young’?”
+“That is soooo wicked…” He said.
+“Do you really think they’ll instantly know that I’m…you know…so young?”
 Julian asked, almost feeling a pinch of humiliation for it.

 “They knew the second you walked in the door.”
 I told him.
 “Your youth is evident in everything you do.
 An Elder knows the difference.
-Trust me.
-But don’t worry…to them….even I’M young.”
+But don’t worry…to them…even I’M young.”

 We both moved forward, and the Elders acknowledged me with a silent nod from a distance.
 Discussing matters of the city with one another as they allowed us to pass.
 Their hunter bodyguards always blatantly stared you in the eye when you passed them.
 Every time.
 Hands ready on whatever weapons they were carrying with them.
 Ready to cut you in two if you made any sudden movements.
 That’s their job.
 Their ONLY job.